 PRAY!
 LIVE GODLY!
 VOTE MORALLY!

-If we will do this and encourage our people to do this we can make a difference.
+If we will do this while encouraging our people to do the same, we can make a difference.